tendermint/tendermint/CONTRIBUTING.md

 Thank you for considering making contributions to Tendermint and related repositories!
 Start by taking a look at the [coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.

-Please follow standard github best practices: fork the repo, branch from the tip of develop, make some commits, and submit a pull request to develop.
+Please follow standard github best practices: fork the repo, branch from the tip of `master`, make some commits, and submit a pull request to `master`.
 See the [open issues](https://github.com/tendermint/tendermint/issues) for things we need help with!

 Before making a pull request, please open an issue describing the change you would like to make.
 If an issue for your change already exists,